Azure/PSRule.Rules.Azure/README.md

 > Pre-release module versions are created on major commits and can be installed from the PowerShell Gallery.
 > Pre-release versions should be considered experimental.
 > Modules and change log details for pre-releases will be removed as standard releases are made available.

+## Contributing

+This project welcomes contributions and suggestions.
+If you are ready to contribute, please visit the [contribution guide](CONTRIBUTING.md).

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Maintainers